openstack/python-cinderclient/doc/source/index.rst

 1.2.2
 -----

+* IMPORTANT: version discovery breaks deployments using proxies and has been reverted in v1.3.0 .
+Do not use this version.
 * Update requirements to resolve conflicts with other OpenStack projects

 1.2.1
 -----

+* IMPORTANT: version discovery breaks deployments using proxies and has been reverted in v1.3.0 .
+Do not use this version.
 * Remove warnings about Keystone unable to contact endpoint for discovery.
 * backup-create subcommand allows specifying --incremental to do an incremental backup.